agrawalreva/budget-leakage-lakehouse/README.md

 - Tests to make sure everything works
 - CI/CD pipeline that runs tests automatically

+**Optional: Data Warehouse Integration:**
+- SQL scripts in `warehouse/` for loading Gold layer Parquet files into Snowflake
+- `ddl_snowflake.sql` creates tables matching your star schema
+- `views_gold.sql` creates 7 BI views for Tableau/Power BI (budget variance, vendor concentration, leakage flags, campaign ROI, etc.)
+- **Why it's optional:** The project uses a lakehouse pattern where Parquet files are the source of truth.
+Streamlit reads Parquet directly, so you don't need Snowflake or any data warehouse.
+The SQL files are there if the company already uses Snowflake/BI tools and want to load the data there.

 ## The Numbers

 On the sample dataset: